awandahl/choosing_journal/choosing_journal_remake.md

 ### Cascaded peer review

 Cascaded peer review is a process where a manuscript rejected by one journal, together with its referee reports, is transferred directly to another journal, usually within the same publisher, instead of starting peer review again from the beginning.

+Typical life‑science cascade:

+- PLOS Biology (flagship, highly selective)
+↓
+- PLOS Medicine / PLOS Genetics / PLOS Pathogens / other field‑specific PLOS titles (selective specialty journals) ↓
+- PLOS ONE (broad, sound‑science, methodological correctness focus)

+In practice, transfers can jump directly from PLOS Biology (or another selective PLOS journal) straight to PLOS ONE, carrying reviews.

 ---